Quick Start

 ✅ Your internal Operators are now ready to opt-in to your AVS.

-For this demo, you’ll need to register 3 internal Operators.
+For this demo, you’ll need to register the three internal Operators.

-To Register as an operator for AVS, run the following command three times, once for each operator:
+To register as an operator on your AVS, run the following command for each operator

 Next, enter the governance contract address

 Upon successful registration, the terminal will display the transaction hash on L2.
-This is how the output will look:
+Output example:

 and --l2-chain